 April – October 10.30, 11.30, 13.30, 14.30 and 15.30

-- Child Free (2 children with 1 adult)
+- Child Free (2 children with one adult)

 How To Get There

 The Kelpies are located in Helix Park in Falkirk.
-There are two car parks, one at the playground end and one closer to the Kelpies.
+There are two car parks, one located at the playground end and the other closer to the Kelpies.

 Falkirk Wheel

-Another one of Falkirk’s attractions is The Falkirk Wheel if only to see the wheel operating.
-You can walk between The Kelpies and The Falkirk Wheel along the canal, although it is 4.3 miles and will take about an hour and a half.
-The Falkirk Wheel does have a large car park although you have to pay to park.
+Another one of Falkirk’s attractions is The Falkirk Wheel, if only to see the wheel operating.
+You can walk between The Kelpies and The Falkirk Wheel along the canal, although the route is 4.3 miles long and will take approximately an hour and a half.
+The Falkirk Wheel has a large car park, although parking is chargeable.

 Once on the grounds, you are free to roam.
-There are walkways up to the Union Canal and part of the Roman Antonine Wall.
-Don’t forget to go to the visitor centre and the cafe where you can eat and drink, watching the wheel turn.
+There are walkways along the Union Canal and along part of the Roman Antonine Wall.
+Don’t forget to go to the visitor centre and the cafe, where you can eat and drink while watching the wheel turn.

-There is also a play area and water pool for all activities, especially on a hot summer’s day.
+There is also a play area and a water pool for all activities, especially on hot summer days.

 It’s a great experience to see it working for big kids and small.
-There is something for the whole family here to have fun with, whether it’s water sports, seeing the wheel or walking the grounds.
+There’s something for the whole family to enjoy here, whether it’s water sports, taking a ride on the wheel, or walking the grounds.

 Hours